 Yes, I’m finally back.
-The last post was written right before a complete period of offline before it was even scheduled to be published.
-That followed with slowly getting back.
-I have been fully recovered for a while but not gotten back enough to find time to blog.
+The last post was written right before a complete period of being offline, during that time it was scheduled to be published.
+Followed that was slow recovery.
+I have been deemed fully recovered for a while but not gotten back enough to find time to blog.
 That changes now.
 So what causes almost a half years time to recover.
 Going out with the trash.
 Yes, it really is dangerous and should be avoided at all costs.
 What was really dangerous was the part of falling and acquiring a serious concussion.
 That was not made any better when I fell again a week later to get another severe concussion.
 I strongly advise against acquiring even mild concussions.

 I’ll finish up this series about help texts with customized help text.
 The dedicated, in-line, modal, and non modal variants I’ve covered has all been declarative.
 Now we’ll take a look at what can be done if we want to not just modify with how it is shown to the user, but how it also looks.